maxibor/kraken-nf/README.md

   --krakendb                    Path to MiniKraken2_v2_8GB Database

 Settings:
-  --phred                       Specifies the fastq quality encoding (33 | 64).
-Defaults to 33
-  --pairedEnd                   Specified if reads are paired-end (true | false).
+  --minhit                         Minimum number of Kraken hits to report Taxonomic level.
+Defaults to 50 --phred                       Specifies the fastq quality encoding (33 | 64).
+Defaults to 33 --pairedEnd                   Specified if reads are paired-end (true | false).
 Default = true